Canada to seize assets of sanctioned Russian oligarch Abramovich | Law-Order

 The Canadian government said on Monday it will start the process to seize and pursue the forfeiture of $26 million from Granite Capital Holdings Ltd, a company owned by sanctioned Russian oligarch Roman Abramovich.

+The move marks the first case of the Canadian government using new powers to pursue the seizure of assets belonging to sanctioned individuals, the foreign ministry said in a statement.
+Foreign Minister Melany Joly will now consider making a court application for the asset forfeiture, and if successful, the proceeds could be used for reconstruction in Ukraine and compensation of victims of the Russian invasion.

+Joly said "Canada will continue to pressure the Russian regime and those who have benefited from Putin's barbaric invasion of Ukraine."
+Representatives for Granite Capital Holdings or Abramovich could not immediately be located to seek comment.

-Russian oligarchs are complicit in the "illegal and barbaric invasion of Ukraine" and Canada "will not be a haven for their ill-gotten gains," Canadian Finance Minister Chrystia Freeland said in a statement.
+Russian oligarchs are complicit in the invasion and Canada "will not be a haven for their ill-gotten gains," Canadian Finance Minister Chrystia Freeland said in the statement.
+Moscow calls its invasion a "special military operation" to "demilitarise" and "denazify" its neighbour.
+Kyiv and its allies, which have imposed broad sanctions in response to the invasion, call it an unprovoked act of conquest.

+Canada has imposed sanctions on more than 1,500 individuals and entities from Russia, Ukraine and Belarus since the invasion began on Feb.
+24.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)